frauenfeld400/MineSweeperCPP/README.md

 As of 8/21/2023, the player can now win, but it needs fine tuning.
 The player can also place down flags.
 I have removed many of the debug messages, and I don't think any should pop up anymore.

-To compile, I used g++, with the following:

-g++ minesweeper.cpp -o minesweeper.exe -static

-It is good practice not to trust random .exe's found, and compile things yourself.

-You can also live dangerously, if you want.
-So, I will include the .exe when it's all done.